capnemo/rpi_fan/README.md

 Running the software.
 ---------------------
 Extract the code from github.
+- Follow the instructions at https://www.raspberrypi.org/documentation/linux/kernel/building.md and build the kernel.
-- copy the file pwm-overlay.dts to arch/arm/boot/dts/overlays and build the kernel.
+- copy the file pwm-overlay.dts to arch/arm/boot/dts/overlays and re-build the kernel
 - run the make command in the kernel and uspace directories.
 - cd to the uspace directory and run the tune command.
 That will give you the proportional constant.
 - cd to the kernel directory and insert the kernel module with the following command.
 *sudo insmod fan_control.ko set_point=30000 prop_constant=650*
 set_point is the desired temperature of the cpu in millicentigrade and prop_constant is the proportional constant as reported by the tune utility.
 ![picture](img/graph.jpg)
 *The blue line is with the kernel module inserted.
-The orange line is without the kernel module. 'stress -c 4' was used to exercise the utility.*
+The orange line is without the kernel module. 'stress -c 4' was used to exercise the cpu.*

 Notes
 -----